 This Best Practices document was drafted by the participants to the "ACCOBAMS workshop on Data Collection on Cetacean Population Genetics in the ACCOBAMS area", held in September 2022: Pauline Gauffier, Anna Schleimer, Inês Carvalho, Olfa Chaieb, Greg Donovan, Michael Fontaine, Natalia Fraija, Tilen Genov, Pavel Gol'din, Nik Lupše, Sandro Mazzariol, Paula Méndez Fernández, Cristina Panti, Céline Tardy, Arda Tonay, Karina Vishnyakova, with the support of the Secretariat (see report ACCOBAMS-MOP8/2022/Inf25).
+Version 1 of this document was presented at the 8th Meeting of the Parties to ACCOBAMS, 29 November - 2 December 2022, Malta (ACCOBAMS-MOP8/2022/Inf54).
+Resolution 8.11 on Cetacean Population Genetics invites Parties to apply these ACCOBAMS Best Practices on Cetacean Population Genetics.
+Minor edits were added in November 2023, such as updating the Appendix 2, and are included in this new version (Version 2, November 2023).

 Some parts are extensively based on existing guidelines such as the ones developed by IWC (see references herein).
-Furthermore, Ralph Tiedemann, Amy Van Cise, Elena Valsecchi kindly provided useful comments and allowed that text and figures from their papers re reflected in these Best Practices document.
+Furthermore, Ralph Tiedemann, Amy Van Cise, Elena Valsecchi kindly provided useful comments and allowed that text and figures from their papers are reflected in these Best Practices document.